Dima Khalidi, Director

 Zoha Khalili joined Palestine Legal as a staff attorney in 2017.
 She provides legal advice and advocacy support to Palestine rights activists, students and professors on the West Coast on issues ranging from free speech violations, discrimination, threats, surveillance and disciplinary charges.

 Zoha's legal career has been devoted to defending the rights of marginalized communities.
 Before joining Palestine Legal, Zoha fought against housing discrimination and advocated on behalf of people with disabilities as a staff attorney at Project Sentinel.
 Prior to this, she represented immigrants in naturalization and deportation proceedings as an immigrant rights fellow at Advancing Justice-Asian Law Caucus.
-Zoha has also volunteered with the Los Angeles chapter of the Counsel on American-Islamic Relations, assisting with a variety of civil rights and immigration cases.
+Zoha has also volunteered with the Los Angeles chapter of the Council on American-Islamic Relations, assisting with a variety of civil rights and immigration cases.

 Zoha is a graduate of Columbia Law School, where she was a Harlan Fiske Stone Scholar and a managing editor of the Columbia Law Review.
 During law school, Zoha focused on domestic and international human rights, as a student in her school's Human Rights Clinic and as an intern at the Egyptian Initiative for Personal Rights, the Open Society Justice Initiative's Equality and Citizenship program, and the ACLU's Center for Democracy.
+Zoha holds a BS in Chemistry from the University of California, Berkeley.

 Based in Palestine Legal's Bay Area office, Zoha is admitted to practice law in California.